-That means better healthy pasta options for all (even if your Italian grandmother would not approve).
+That means better healthy pasta options for all (even if your Italian grandmother would not totally approve).

-This gluten-free spaghetti is made with just one ingredient: USDA-certified organic brown rice.
-And it’s the perfect choice for classic Italian dishes like spaghetti and meatballs or spaghetti and clams, since the flavor and texture is nearly identical to whole wheat pasta.
+This gluten-free spaghetti is made with just one ingredient: 100% organic buckwheat flour.
+And it’s the perfect choice for classic Italian dishes like spaghetti and meatballs or spaghetti and clams.
 The brand makes many other versions with rice, corn, and legumes and is pretty easy to find.

 You probably know Ancient Harvest from its blue boxes of quinoa.
-Its POW! protein pastas pair the ancient grain with legumes.
-The Green Lentil Penne is made with quinoa and green lentils; Black Bean Elbows are made with quinoa and black beans.
-Both are great for veggie pasta dishes since they provide more than 20 grams of protein per serving, plus 7g of fiber and a significant amount of iron.
-The lentil noodles have a very mild flavor so can be thrown into any dish, but you do taste the black beans, so consider that when deciding on your recipe.
+Its POW! protein pastas pair the ancient grain with legumes, like lentils and chickpeas.
+Both are great for veggie pasta dishes since they provide 12+ grams of protein per serving, plus a significant amount of iron.
+The lentil noodles have a very mild flavor so they can be thrown into any dish.
 All of these pastas are gluten-free and Non-GMO verified, but they’re not organic.

 Jovial also makes gluten-free pastas, but its rigatoni and fusilli made with certified organic, whole grain Einkorn—an ancient form of wheat—are the most unique and delicious.
 While Einkorn does contain gluten, it has 30 percent more protein and 15 percent less starch than commercial wheat and is a good source of antioxidants and minerals like zinc, manganese, magnesium, and iron.
 Made into pasta, it also provides bold, nutty flavor that will take any dish you’re making up a notch.

 $20 for a variety pack of three, amazon.com

 5. Banza Chickpea Pasta